 I dive on the Lungfish backmount & front mount rebreather, Kiss classic rebreather, Kiss Sidewinder rebreather, Hollis Prism 2 rebreather, the Hollis Katana 2, Hollis SMS 75 or X Deep sidemount rigs, backmounted doubles or the Hollis Explorer rebreather.
 As a technical instructor I focus on proper trim and buoyancy control even with Open Water students on their very first pool session!

 About Urban Manta – Scuba Dive NYC!

 Get your scuba license before you head off on your next trip!
-We offer classroom and pool sessions in NYC and dive in a world class training lake in Pennsylvania.
+We offer classroom and pool sessions in NYC, Raleigh & Marianna and dive in a world class training lakes in Pennsylvania, NC & FL.
 Explore boats, airplanes, a firetruck, a helicopter, a school bus and more as your skill and comfort levels increase to earn your Open Water diver certification.
 Dive in a drysuit to stay dry and warm all year round!